• Pricing

 Embedding-a-PDF-Directly-on-a-Website

-This will open the PDF in a new tab when anyone clicks on the “View PDF” text.
-To force it to download instead, replace target="_blank" with download.
+This will open the PDF in a new tab when anyone clicks “View PDF.”
+If you’d rather have the file download automatically instead, remove target="_blank" and add the download attribute instead.

 Sometimes, you want a PDF to open on a specific page, and you can do this by simply adding #page=[number] to the end of the file URL, like this: